Newbury & District

 The Kennections app works just like the Reading Buses app - click here for more information.

 All our buses have a wide, step free entrance, making them particularly suitable for wheelchair users, those with restricted mobility and passengers with pushchairs, lots of shopping and/or small children.
 We do not operate minibuses or crew buses on any of our services.

 More information about these and other public transport services is available via the Council's Public Transport website.

-Our buses are also available to hire; we offer a range of sizes from 29 to 86 seats, so please call 01635 33855 or email: [email protected] with your requirements.
+Our buses are also available to hire; we offer a range of sizes with vehicles providing up to 86 seats, so please call 01635 33855 or email: [email protected] with your requirements.